 5. Tree of Thoughts (ToT)

-ToT extends CoT by exploring a tree of reasoning rather than a single linear chain.
-The model generates multiple candidate “thoughts” at each step, evaluates them, and explores the most promising branches via BFS or DFS.
-Ideal for planning problems and tasks with multiple valid solution paths.
+ToT extends CoT by exploring a tree of reasonings rather than a linear chain.
+The model generates multiple candidate "thoughts" at each step, evaluates them, and explores the most promising via BFS or DFS.
+Ideal for planning problems.

 # Tree of Thoughts — simplified BFS implementation